NebulousLabs/Sia/Developers.md

 Anytime that something is left unfinished, place a comment containing the string 'TODO:'.
 This sends a clear message to other developers, and creates a greppable way to find unfinished parts of the codebase.
-Currently, it is okay to leave a large volume of 'TODO' statements in the codebase.
+'TODO' statements are currently discouraged.
 As the codebase matures, 'TODO' statements will become increasingly frowned upon.

-A softer form of 'TODO' is 'CONTRIBUTE:', which indicates a place in the codebase that could use additional code, but it is only a 'would be nice', and is not a high enough priority to actually be implemented.
-It is meant to indicate to other developers (especially those new to the codebase) places that would be easy contribute to.
+'TODO' statements should not document feature requests, but instead document incompleteness where the incompleteness causes disruption to user experience or causes a security vulnerability.

 Documentation should give a sense of what each function does, but should also give a sense of the overall architecture of the code.
 Where useful, examples